 Online courses and programs have become an important delivery mechanism to YC and its students.
 YC was an early adopter of online technologies, beginning in Fiscal Year 2000.
-Over the years, YC has invested in technology, software and support services to improve the quality of our online offerings.
+Over the years, YC has invested in technology, software and support services to improve the guality of our online offerings.
 Most of our students are part-time adult learners, attending classes amidst other priorities including family and jobs.
 Online classes increases accessibility for these busy people.
 Even ignoring the impact of the pandemic, online classes have grown to almost half of how YC delivers class content.

 In addition to the workforce training programs, YC provides a variety of services to strengthen the economy through the Regional Economic Development Center (REDC).
 Services include research studies for a variety of cities, towns, and chambers, as well as support services through the SBDC for entrepreneurs looking to start or grow their business.
-The REDC offers a variety of non-credit workforce training, primarily through Edtogo and Coursera, but with some custom training as well.
+The REDC offers a variety of non-credit workforce training, primarily through Edtogo and Coursera, but with some custom training

 Finally, the College provides a variety of opportunities to engage in cultural activities.
 While this is primarily through the hundreds of different credit courses YC offers each year, YC provides affordable noncredit programming for people of all ages.
 The Osher Lifelong Learning Institute (OLLI) provides retirement-aged people the opportunity to explore new ideas and socialize with others.
 YC engages with grade school students through a variety of programming including the Curtain Up! performing arts series, and the College For Kids Summer Camps.
 YC fields several intercollegiate sports teams, providing a sense of spirit both on campus and in the community.
-Throughout the year, YC sponsors nationally touring shows to perform in our Jim & Linda Lee Performing Arts Center as well as other venues throughout the county.
+Throughout the year, YC

-Yavapai College is a great asset for the residents of Yavapai County and beyond, offering high-quality instruction in state-of-the-art facilities.
+Yavapai College is a great asset for the residents of Yavapai County and beyond, offering high-guality instruction in state-of-the-art facilities.
 The primary way YC ensures quality is by meeting the standards provided in the Higher Learning Commission's (HLC) Criteria for Accreditation.
 Accreditation is an essential form of quality assurance for colleges and universities, ensuring that the courses and programs meet agreed upon industry standards so that credits earned by students at one institution may be confidently accepted by other accredited institutions.
 Accreditation also demonstrates the school's legitimacy, thereby allowing students to have access to federal grants and loans.
 YC's accreditation was renewed by HLC for 10 years in 2023; moreover, YC is one of the minority of schools that will not require an interim visit during that time period.
 In addition to Institution-wide accreditation, several programs demonstrate their quality through additional 3rd party accreditation, including: